Subdivision means to divide land or buildings into separate parts, each with a separate certificate of title.

 Because of the number of steps involved, it can take some time to complete the process.
 The simplest of subdivisions can take three to four months to complete while the more complicated or larger subdivision can take a lot longer.
 Although there are some statutory time periods associated with the subdivision process, the majority of time taken to complete a subdivision rests entirely with the applicant.

 While it is possible to undertake some of the subdivision processes yourself there are a number of aspects that will require you to use the services of consultants, such as a land surveyor, planning consultant, engineer or lawyer.
-If you are considering subdividing, we recommend you contact the Council at an early stage to find out what subdivision rules apply to your property, and the information you will need to provide with your application.
+If you are considering subdividing, we recommend you contact a consultant at an early stage to find out what subdivision rules apply to your property, and the information that will need to be provided with your application.

 Every subdivision is different so it is not possible to give a general cost estimate.
 Costs can arise from:

 The above list is not exhaustive.
 It is recommended you seek professional advice and get an estimate of the likely costs from someone experienced in the subdivision process before you start the project.